TheMarkitecht/dlr/README.md

 ## Future Direction:

-* Expand the modular packing/unpacking framework in the script library, for unions etc.
+* Expand the modular packing/unpacking framework in the script package, for unions etc.
-* Add a concise syntax for declaring the call.
 * Test on ARM embedded systems.
+* Support callbacks from native code to script.
+* Supply a binding for a practical GUI toolkit, likely GTK+3.
 * Speed improvements?
-* Maybe let the script library generate C code to speed up your call, after your call is known to work well.
+* Maybe let the script package generate C code to speed up your call, after your call is known to work well.

 ## Legal stuff:
 ```